What horror game characters, Would Make an Awesome Movie?

 The tingle that you feel when you’ve just had the hair on the back of your neck stand up due to a jump scare in the movie – that’s the Holy Grail of horror movies.

-With Conjuring 2 about to open in theaters worldwide, I thought it would be a good idea to see which horror games could potentially become amazing movies.
+Being such a horror movie fan, especially during Halloween.
+(Which I have a good article about some of the best horror game characters).
+Anyhow, I thought it would be fun to write about which horror games could potentially become amazing movies.
 Without further ado, here they are.

 By any benchmark, Outlast was one of the scariest, most disturbing video games of all time.
 Following journalist Miles Upshur as he made his way through Mount Massive Asylum, Outlast threw everything but the kitchen sink at you – creepy lights, a disturbing storyline, tons of gore and memorable characters.
 And then, it threw the kitchen sink at you by taking the plot into a completely nightmarish direction.
 This is a truly spine-chilling game that would make an amazing movie.

 Who would direct – Guillermo Del Toro

 Del Toro is well known for his ability to create creepy, fascinating visuals (Hellboy, Pan’s Labyrinth, Don’t Be Afraid Of The Dark).
 With Del Toro at the helm, Outlast could be a kinetic, fast-paced descent into madness.

 Slender Man has become incredibly famous due to how enthusiastically the social media community embraced it.
 Thousands of YouTube videos chronicling people playing (and screaming) this game have given it the attention it deserves.